This Mango Coffee Cake is fluffy and moist with a cracked cinnamon-sugar topping – wonderful with a cup of tea or coffee!

-I think the National Mango Board gave away about a thousand mangoes recently, because my RSS feed has been flooded with mango recipes.
+I think the National Mango Board gave away about a thousand mangoes recently, because my online world has been flooded with mango recipes.
 And that’s not a complaint!

 Living in California (which is only one of three states that actually grow mangoes), they are always available.
 But I’m pretty certain that at least one of the six cultivated varieties are available everywhere, year round.
 And thank goodness, because I would say mangoes are my kids’ second favorite fruit.

-I posed the question Mangoes: yay or nay? on Facebook last week, and the “yay” responses were overwhelming.
-So I made all you mango lovers a coffee cake with a cracked cinnamon sugar topping.
-You’re welcome ;-)
+I asked Facebook how they felt about mangoes, and the response was overwhelmingly in favor.
+So I made all you mango lovers a coffee cake with a cracked cinnamon sugar topping!
+It’s so good.

-• 2 mangoes, peeled, seed removed, and chopped
+- 1 large mango , peeled, seed removed, and chopped small

-Preheat oven to 350 degrees.
-Grease a 13x9x2 inch baking pan; set aside.
+Preheat oven to 350 degrees F. Grease a 13x9x2 inch baking pan; set aside.

 In a large bowl whisk together flour, the 2 cups sugar, baking powder, baking soda, nutmeg, and salt.
 Using a pastry blender or your hands, cut in butter until mixture resembles coarse crumbs.